syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/deploy-maui-using-android-emulator.md

 ---
 layout: post
 title: Deploy SfPdfViewer in Blazor MAUI in windows | Syncfusion
-Description: Learn how to deploy SfPdfViewer in Blazor MAUI Application on Windows in Syncfusion Blazor SfPdfViewer component and much more details.
+description: Learn how to deploy SfPdfViewer in Blazor MAUI Application on Windows in Syncfusion Blazor SfPdfViewer component and much more details.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug
 ---

-# Render PDF Viewer Component from embedded source in the Blazor MAUI app
+# Render PDF Viewer Component from embedded source in the MAUI app

 In this section, we'll guide you how to render PDF Viewer from embedded source in a MAUI app.
 We'll break it down into simple steps to make it easy to follow.